wewei/agentic-os/docs/en-US/04-task.md

-# Agent OS - Task Manager
+# Agentic OS - Task Manager

 ## Overview

-The **Task Manager** is the process management layer of Agent OS.
+The **Task Manager** is the process management layer of Agentic OS.
 It manages the lifecycle of tasks—from creation through execution to completion—with a **persistence-first architecture**.
 Unlike traditional in-memory execution models, every aspect of task execution (tasks, ability calls, messages) is continuously persisted to the Ledger, enabling full recovery from unexpected failures.

-Task Manager sits **below the Agent Bus**: it both invokes bus abilities (e.g., `model:llm`, `ldg:task:save`) and registers its own lifecycle management abilities (e.g., `task:route`, `task:create`, `task:cancel`).
+Task Manager sits **below the System Bus**: it both invokes bus abilities (e.g., `model:llm`, `ldg:task:save`) and registers its own lifecycle management abilities (e.g., `task:route`, `task:create`, `task:cancel`).

 ### Key Design Principles

-**Persistence-First**: A task in Agent OS represents an Agent's series of conversations with an LLM to achieve a specific goal.
+**Persistence-First**: A task in Agentic OS represents an Agent's series of conversations with an LLM to achieve a specific goal.
 The entire execution process is continuously persisted to Ledger.
 If the Agent process crashes, it can resume and continue unfinished tasks upon restart based on persisted records.

 **Clear Separation of Concerns**:
 - **Task Manager**: Core lifecycle operations (routing, creation, cancellation, listing active tasks)